macropin/django-registration/docs/views.rst

    <https://docs.djangoproject.com/en/dev/ref/class-based-views/generic-editing/#formview>`_,
    which provides the infrastructure for supporting user registration.

-   Since it's a subclass of ``FormView``, ``RegistrationView`` has all the usual attributes and methods you can override; however, there is one key difference.
-In order to support additional customization, ``RegistrationView`` also passes the ``HttpRequest`` to most of its methods.
-Subclasses do need to take this into account, and accept the ``request`` argument.

    Useful places to override or customize on a ``RegistrationView`` subclass are: